dcrops/public-holiday-calc-app/README.md

-🇦🇺 Address → LGA & Public Holidays (Australia)
+🇦🇺 AU Address → LGA & Public Holidays

 A production-ready Streamlit application that resolves Australian public holidays for a given address — including state, LGA-level, and locality-specific regional holidays — with support for payroll validation and batch processing.

-This tool is designed to handle real-world edge cases that standard holiday APIs often miss, such as regional show days and council-specific race days.
+Why this exists

+Australian public holidays are not uniform.
+Many apply only to specific LGAs or even individual towns (e.g. regional show days).
+Most holiday APIs stop at the state level — this app explicitly models and resolves those real-world edge cases.

 ✨ Features
 🔍 Address Resolution

-Geocodes Australian addresses using Google Geocoding API
+Geocodes Australian addresses using the Google Geocoding API

 Extracts: